akashghosh256/Multithreaded-WebServer-/README.md

 Additionally, performance testing is conducted using JMeter to evaluate the scalability and throughput of each server implementation.

-## Features

-- Implementation of single-threaded, multi-threaded, and thread-pool servers.
-- Efficient handling of concurrent client connections.
-- Performance testing using JMeter to assess server scalability and throughput.
-- Simple and easy-to-understand codebase.

-## Technologies Used

-- Java
-- JMeter

 ## Screenshots
 ## Single Threaded Server